salsolatragus/teamscale-timestamp/README.md

 - SVN
 - Team Foundation Version Control

-For SVN, only branches with a single subfolder are supported.
+*For SVN*, only branches with a single subfolder are supported.
 E.g. `repo/branches/release1.2` will work, while `repo/branches/release/1.2` will not.
 In the latter case, please manually specify the correct branch via the `--branch` parameter.

+*For Team Foundation Version Control*, you must manually specify the branch you are building via the `--branch` parameter as TFS/Azure DevOps builds do not always report the correct branch name.

 # Supported Build Environments